 Intent: The policies on blood-borne and infectious diseases should be made available to applicants for admission and patients should a request to review the policy be made.

-Examples of evidence to demonstrate compliance may include: Infection and biohazard control policies Radiation policy
+Infection and biohazard control policies Radiation policy

 5-6 The program's policies must ensure that the confidentiality of information pertaining to the health status of each individual patient is strictly maintained.